 EXPERIENTIAL LEARNING ON CAMPUS

-During the 2017-18 school year, AU opened the Cybersecurity Engineering Laboratory, and the Situation Room.
-The Cybersecurity Engineering Laboratory allows for state of the art learning opportunities, and houses several servers including a blade chassis, a set of enterprise access switches, core routers, and more.
+During the 2017-18 school year, AU opened the Cybersecurity Engineering Laboratory and the Situation Room.
+The Cybersecurity Engineering Laboratory allows for state-of-the-art learning opportunities with several servers, including a blade chassis, a set of enterprise access switches, core routers, and more.
 Students and faculty can run complex code or work on research using the high-capacity servers, which have more than 20 physical cores.
 The value of the room and equipment is nearly $1 million, with Ascension Information Services (AIS) serving as the generous lead sponsor.

 The Falls School of Business features its own financial stock trading room, which serves as a real-time, high-tech laboratory classroom that simulates a realistic Wall Street environment, made possible by the STAR Financial Bank.
 AU finance majors are responsible for managing the university’s Raven Fund, valued at $1.5 million.

 The School of Nursing and Kinesiology features state-of-the-art facilities, including a Swim Ex rehabilitation pool, a sports medicine center, and a human performance center.
 The nursing lab is also home to hospital equipment such as Pyxis® MedStation® System, Mega Code Kelly®, and SimMan®.